-As of December 31, 2014, the pension trust funds' investments in guaranteed interest accounts were rated A+ and A1 by Standard & Poor's and Moody's, respectively, and \$143,458 of the money market funds were rated AAAm and Aaa by Standard & Poor's and Moody's.
-The remaining equity fund and money market investments were not rated by nationally recognized statistical rating organizations.
+As of December 31, 2015, the pension trust funds' investments in guaranteed interest accounts were rated A+ and A1 by Standard & Poor's and Moody's, respectively, and \$1,157,225 of the money market funds were rated AAAm and Aaa by Standard & Poor's and Moody's.
+The remaining equity holdings, alternative investments, money market funds, and mutual fund investments were not rated by nationally recognized statistical rating organizations.